“Café, society can surely

 “No, it’s you who’ve been brainlocked…you’ve got to get out of that mental prison your brain has overthought you into.
 Werner says our minds are just like tape recorders, with humongous stacks of tapes—sight, sound, smells, feelings, the whole shmeer.
 All your brain can do is record your experiences and play them back…”

-“Hell, I always thought it was three pounds of canned Spam.”
+“Funny, I always thought it was just three pounds of canned Spam.”

 “See?
-That’s what thinking does to you,” she nodded, too busy formulating a rote answer to find any humor in my feint.
+That’s what thinking does to you,” she nodded, apparently too busy accessing a rote answer to find any humor in my feint.
 “When in fact your mind is just a linear arrangement of those multisensory records of successive moments of now.
-Trouble is, there’s no mute button, you can’t always keep it under control.
+Trouble is, you can’t always keep it under control.
 Sometimes your mind plays back what it wants, when it wants—whether the time is right or not.”

 “You mean like now…” I then played dodge-eye with the barmaid as she returned with two Nuns.

 “Worth every penny, because EST shows the way out of that mind trap, to the enlightenment that you’re a reality apart from your mind.
-That you get what you get, and are responsible for every single minute you have.
-Then we did all these get-in-touch-with-our-physical-self exercises.
+That you get what you get, and are on the hook for every single minute you have.
 It was so liberating, and my life’s gotten so much easier—just relax, accept the simple truth that you’re a machine, like we all are, and do what you do…absolutely amazing, get it?”

-“Great, you’re saying just take what comes—but life’s a lot more complicated than that, Syd.
-I had obligations, believe me…”
+”Maybe so, but life’s a lot more complicated than that, Syd.
+I had obligations, believe you me…”

 “No more beliefs, remember?
 And get that you can flow with what comes,” she glowed, toasting her glass.
 “Admit it, Kenneth, your little old mind was busy fighting for its life, still is.
 But there’s nothing you can do about the past.
-So junk your concepts and choose to be with your center here and now.
-Get that you’re the ultimate source of all your experiences, totally redo your point of view.
-And don’t get hung up in other’s games, create your own new experiences and games.
-That’s why Werner Erhard is more than a genius, he’s a messiah!”
+So choose to totally redo your point of view.
+These are the powers EST provides you.
+That’s why Werner Erhard is such a genius!”

-“Or a creeping cult fascist—didn’t I read where he used to sell vacuum cleaners?
-Jesus, what kind of word games are you playing here?”
+“Or a cult fascist—didn’t I read where he used to sell vacuum cleaners?”

 “Encyclopedias, but that was in a former life,” she groaned, impatiently restirring what remained of her White Nun.
 “Look, I can only take this so far, Kenneth.
 Werner’s Anatomy of Mind concept gets pretty deep, but you’ve just got to do the training.
-Like at the end, we all just hugged and thanked one another.
 In fact I’m planning on signing up for some of EST’s graduate seminars, maybe I can get you in as a guest.
-Or if it’s the money, I could always lend you some more to…
+Or if it’s the money, I could always lend you some more…

 “Hell no—the last thing I need is to get even deeper in hock…” That said, I excused myself to a men’s room plastered with wallpaper of Warhol’s Marilyn Monroe.

-“Yes, deeper in hock—speaking of which, it so happens I’ve since creatively sourced a fantabulous new idea for my next painting,” she beamed, as I slid back into the booth, hand hiding some haphazard dampness about my fly.
-“It involves a commission for Bay Bank and Trust’ s new headquarters—big bucks, something like $30,000…”
+“Speaking of which, it so happens I’ve since sourced a fantabulous new idea for my next painting,” she beamed, as I slid back into the booth, hand hiding some haphazard dampness about my fly.
+“It involves a commission for Bay Bank & Trust’s new headquarters—big bucks, something like $30,000…”

-“Whoa, sounds exciting, gonna do it or what?”
+“Whoa, sounds exciting,” I exhaled.
+“Gonna do it or what?”

 “Me?
 Uh, some field study and, you know, longitudinal…research.
 Wait a minute, how did this get from my problems to your paintings?”